Prepaid College Plans by State: What Does Each State Offer?

 Prepaid College Plans vs 529 Program

 Flexibility These plans are less flexible.
 You generally have to spend the money on tuition and fees specifically.
-You have more flexibility in how you spend your money here.
-You can use funds for books, room and board, and other expenses, as well as tuition.
+You have more flexibility in how you spend your money.
+You can use funds for tuition, books, room and board, and other expenses.

 Risk These plans are stable.
 However, they won’t earn much over time.
 If your student changes their mind and you withdraw the money, expect to break even.
-These plans aren’t risky, but they aren’t going to earn much either.
+These plans aren’t risky, but they aren’t going to earn much, either.
 This is an investment.
-It could earn far more than a prepaid plan, but it does involve stock investments.
+It could earn far more than a prepaid plan, but it does involve risk.

 Recommended: How to Start Saving for Your Child’s College Tuition